krampstudio/grunt-jsdoc/README.md

 `src` : an array of pattern that matches the files to extract the documentation from `dest`: the directory where the documentation will be generated (it will be created if needed).
+`config` : (optional) a path to a jsdoc config file (refer the usejsdoc documentation below for more information).

 Then, load the plugin